digitallyinduced/ihp/Guide/database.markdown

 When dumping the database into the `Fixtures.sql` first and then rebuilding the database with the dump, the contents will be kept when changing the schema.

+### Transferring/backing up DB

+To have the full database dumped in a portable manner, you can do `make sql_dump > /tmp/my_app.sql`, which will generate a full SQL database dump, without owner or ACL information.

 ## Haskell Bindings

 ### Model Context